 By using assays that provide insights into the TME earlier in the drug development process, and across a range of preclinical models suitable for I/O studies, we aim to improve patient stratification to enhance both efficacy and safety of a novel agent.

-Mouse Immuno-oncology targeted RNA-Seq panel (known as Mouse I/O RNA-Seq Panels) are available to evaluate genes that are associated with tumor immunity.
+Mouse Immuno-oncology targeted RNA-Seq panels (known as Mouse I/O RNA-Seq Panels) are available to evaluate genes that are associated with tumor immunity.
 This enables rapid transcriptomic insights into key immune cell populations and I/O pathways and processes in the TME (Figure 1).

-For instance, in a Mouse I/O RNA-Seq available panel that encompasses 1,080 genes, immune cell signatures, surface markers, transcriptomic immune cell-specific biomarkers, and key pathways at the interface of the tumor, TME, and immune response call all be interrogated.
+For instance, in a Mouse I/O RNA-Seq available panel that encompasses 1,080 genes, immune cell signatures, surface markers, transcriptomic immune cell-specific biomarkers, and key pathways at the interface of the tumor, TME, and immune response can all be interrogated.

 Figure 1.
 Characteristics of the Mouse I/O RNA-Seq panel